Home » Sweet Cravings » No Eggs, No Fuss: Perfect Peanut Butter Cookies in 3 Steps

 Step-by-Step Instructions

 After the dough has chilled, it’s time to shape the cookie dough balls.
 Preheat your oven to 350 F (180 C) and line a baking tray with parchment paper.
-Use a cookie scoop or a 1 tablespoon measurement to portion out the dough.
-Roll each portion into a smooth ball using your hands and place them on the cookie sheet, leaving about 2 inches between each ball.
-Repeat the process until all the dough is used up.
+I love using a cookie scoop or 1 tablespoon to portion the dough, then rolling each piece into a smooth ball

 Fun Serving Suggestions